How to Use Massage to Relieve Knee & Joint Pain

 Next, massage the inner thigh just above the knee, using the same technique, followed by a firm massage of the length of the outer thigh.

 A gentle massage of the kneecap should follow, which will relax ligaments, tendons and muscles.
 Begin with the top of the kneecap, moving outward with short stokes.
 Follow with circular motions around the kneecap, followed by a gentle massage of the base of the kneecap.

-the muscles that support the knees, which are your quadriceps, hamstrings, glutes and hip abductor muscles.
+Finish by stretching the muscles that support the knees, which are your quadriceps, hamstrings, glutes and hip abductor muscles.

 Rest and/or active recovery: First of all, ease into workouts.
 If you haven’t been working out on a regular basis, going full throttle right away, particularly with consecutive-day workouts, is going to result and aching muscles.